Insights

 Kersting also indicated that there are a few common reasons people don’t get screened for cancer, based on conversations EviCore has with patients:

 • Fear: Fear in this context may take many forms.
 Some people fear the possibility of a cancer diagnosis and the impact it might have on themselves and their families.
 Others experience more generalized anxiety around medical tests.
 There are also concerns about physical effects related to the screening process.
-For example, in a survey on barriers to colon cancer screening, respondents cited fears about sedation, potential complications such as colonic perforation, and even the discomfort of bowel preparation.
+For example, a 2025 Harris Poll showed that nearly one‑third of adults report fear and anxiety—including worries about sedation and discomfort—as major reasons for delaying or avoiding colorectal cancer screening.

 • Health literacy: Many people are unaware of what screening services are recommended and covered by their health plan or employer.
 This reflects the broader challenge of health insurance literacy—only one in five U.S. adults feel confident in their ability to understand, evaluate, and effectively use health care and services.
 For instance, even though most health plans cover preventive screenings, patients often mistakenly believe they will face out-of-pocket costs, which can be a deterrent.
 Others may be unsure about which providers are in-network or how frequently screenings are covered, adding to their confusion and hesitation.

 • Logistical barriers: Balancing work, family and other obligations, many people feel they simply don’t have time to get screened.
 Practical challenges like travel distance, lack of transportation or inconvenient facility hours can also make it harder to prioritize preventive care.
-Vulnerable communities face more of these barriers and are therefore even less likely to obtain timely screening.
+Vulnerable communities—including racial and ethnic minority groups, rural populations, and those living in persistent poverty—face greater logistical and systemic barriers to cancer screening, making them significantly less likely to receive timely early detection.
+The 2024 AACR Cancer Disparities Progress Report highlights that these medically underserved populations experience lower adherence to recommended screening and follow‑up care due to structural inequities, limited access to healthcare services, and socioeconomic obstacles

 Increasing cancer screenings through smarter outreach